zilliztech/milvus-helm/charts/milvus/README.md

 - Helm >= 3.14.0

 ## Compatibility Notice

+- **IMPORTANT** As of helm version 5.0.0, significant architectural changes have been introduced in Milvus v2.6.0:
+  - Coordinator consolidation: Legacy separate coordinators (dataCoord, queryCoord, indexCoord) have been consolidated into a single mixCoord
+  - New components: Introduction of Streaming Node for enhanced data processing
+  - Component removal: dataNode and indexNode have been removed and consolidated
+  - Milvus v2.6.0-rc1 is not compatible with v2.6.0.
+Direct upgrades from release candidates are not supported.
+  - You must upgrade to v2.5.16 with mixCoordinator enabled before upgrading to v2.6.0.

 - **IMPORTANT** For users using pulsar2.
 Please don't use version 4.2.21～4.2.29 for upgrading, there're some known issues.
 4.2.30 or later version is recommended.
 Remember to add `--set pulsar.enabled=true,pulsarv3.enabled=false` or set them in your values file when upgrading.

 - As of version 4.2.21, the Milvus Helm chart introduced pulsar-v3.x chart as dependency.
 For backward compatibility, please upgrade your helm to v3.14 or later version, and be sure to add the `--reset-then-reuse-values` option whenever you use `helm upgrade`.